jvenchy/MoneyWatch/README.md

 # MoneyWatch
 Get paid hourly using a stopwatch?
-Track your time and see how much money you're making at the same time - and log your payouts for easy financial management.
+Track your time and see how much money you're making at the same time - while also logging your payouts for easy financial management.

 <img width="897" alt="Screenshot 2025-04-22 at 2 23 13 PM" src="https://github.com/user-attachments/assets/028b04ce-f552-4ed9-a0c0-92ea624312b6" />